- Instructions for Form 1099-MISC - Introductory Material

 Some payments do not have to be reported on Form 1099-MISC, although they may be taxable to the recipient.
 Payments for which a Form 1099-MISC is not required include all of the following.

 Generally, payments to a corporation (including a limited liability company (LLC) that is treated as a C or S corporation).
-But see Reportable payments to corporations, later.
+However, see Reportable payments to corporations, later.

 Payments for merchandise, telegrams, telephone, freight, storage, and similar items.

-Payments of rent to real estate agents.
-But the real estate agent must use Form 1099-MISC to report the rent paid over to the property owner.
-See Regulations section 1.6041-1(e)(5), Example 5, and the instructions for box 1.
+Payments of rent to real estate agents or property managers.
+However, the real estate agent or property manager must use Form 1099-MISC to report the rent paid over to the property owner.
+See Regulations sections 1.6041-3(d), 1.6041-1(e)(5), Example 5, and the instructions for box 1.

 Wages paid to employees (report on Form W-2, Wage and Tax Statement).